Mesoamerican History and Culture

 The people of Mesoamerica spoke at least 125 languages, not just one.
 Even in a single civilization, there was linguistic diversity; for instance, the Maya people spoke languages including K’iche and Tzotzil.
 Meanwhile, the Mexica, who were ethnically Nahua, typically spoke Nahuatl.
 Other common languages in the region included Chinantec, Huastec, Mazatec, Otomi, and Totonac.
 Some of these could be grouped into language families, such as Mayan, Mixe-Zoquean, or Otomanguean languages.

 Different Mesoamerican cultures developed different types of writing.
-For instance, groups like the Mixtec and Nahua adopted rebus writing systems, which were picture-based, much like Egyptian hieroglyphics.
+For instance, groups like the Mixtec and Nahua adopted rebust writing systems, which were picture-based, much like Egyptian hieroglyphics.
 Most Mesoamerican languages were written with such pictographic systems, but the Maya developed a type of writing more like ours, with letters representing different sounds that combine to form words.

 The 260-Day Calendar vs. the 365-Day Calendar

 Mesoamerican cultures used two calendars: a 260-day calendar, consisting of 20 months with 13 days each, and a 365-day calendar, which included 18 months of 20 days each and five extra days at the end.
 The 365-day calendar was used by farmers, while the 260-day calendar was used to plan religious rituals.
 Every 52 years, the two different calendars would start on the same day, and this would be an occasion for special rituals.
-For instance, the Mexica would hold a ritual known as the New Fire Ceremony, which was intended to bring on the start of another 52-year cycle by renewing the sun; if the ritual failed, it was said that the sun and moon would die and the world would end.
+For instance, the Mexica would hold a ritual known as the New Fire Ceremony, which was intended to bring on the start of another 52-year cycle by renewing the sun.
+If the ritual failed, it was said that the sun and moon would die and the world would end.

 - The Calendar System of the Ancient Maya

-- The Ancient Future: Mesoamerican and Andean Timekeeping
+- Mesoamerican and Andean Timekeeping

-- The New Fire Ceremony
+- The 52 Year Aztec Fire Ceremony

 Religion and Pantheon of Gods